Maximize the Team’s Impact with Effective OKR Reporting

 2. Overemphasis on quantitative data

-Focusing solely on numbers can cause us to miss out on important qualitative insights and feedback.
-To gain a complete understanding of performance, it’s important to balance quantitative metrics with qualitative measures.
+Focusing solely on numbers can cause us to overlook critical qualitative insights and feedback.
+To gain a complete understanding of performance, it’s vital to balance quantitative metrics with qualitative measures.

 3. Fear of failure and blame